signdeck/veil/README.md

 [![Tests](https://github.com/signdeck/veil/actions/workflows/tests.yml/badge.svg)](https://github.com/signdeck/veil/actions/workflows/tests.yml)

-Veil is a Laravel package that helps you export database snapshots while anonymizing sensitive columns.
+Veil is a Laravel package that helps you export database **data** to anonymize sensitive columns.

-It’s useful when you need to:
+It's useful when you need to:
 - Share production-like data with developers or contractors
-- Create safe database snapshots for local or staging environments
+- Create safe accurate data for local or staging environments
 - Debug real-world issues without exposing personal data
 - Comply with privacy and data protection requirements

 Veil lets you define anonymization rules per table and column, ensuring sensitive values are replaced consistently during export.
+The exported SQL file contains only INSERT statements, making it easy to import into an existing database that already has the schema defined via Laravel migrations.

 It uses [spatie/laravel-db-snapshots](https://github.com/spatie/laravel-db-snapshots) and [phpmyadmin/sql-parser](https://github.com/phpmyadmin/sql-parser) under the hood and focuses on keeping the workflow simple and predictable.